NTTDATA-DACH/viewnode/README.md

-# kubectl-view-node
+# kubectl-viewnode
-kubectl-view-node is a kubectl plugin showing nodes with running pods and containers.
+kubectl-viewnode is a kubectl plugin showing nodes with running pods and containers.